LordAmit/mobile-monkey/README.md

 # mobile-monkey (beta)
-Mobile-Monkey is a CLI based stress testing tool for Android based mobile applications.
+Mobile-Monkey is a CLI based light-weight stress testing tool for Android based mobile applications.
 It not only stress tests your application based on GUI events, but also contexts, such as

 - Network Delay,